axibase/atsd/api/network/README.md

 ### Single Command

-To send a single command, connect to an ATSD server, send the command in plain text, and terminate the connection.
+To send a single command, connect to an ATSD server, send the command in plain text, and stop the connection.

 * netcat: `echo`